Nikki Adler: Professional career

 In 2010, Adler became a professional at the Wiking Box Team in Berlin.
 Under coach Hartmut Schröder, she became German champion in May 2011 by a knockout victory in the second round against Danijela Bickei and already in November of the same year, the European champion of the WIBF by a point victory after 10 rounds against the Karlsruherin Pia Porter.

 In 2012 the cooperation with Wiking ended.
 She then coached the coaches team Thommy Wiedemann and Bernd Fernengel in Ulm until 2014.

 In January 2013, she became WIBA world champion by a unanimous point win against Edita Karabeg.
 In May 2013, with a victory over Zane Brige from Latvia, the second World Championship title followed, this time after the WBF version.
 The fight took place in Volgodonsk, Russia.
 She won the WBC title in November 2013 in a fight against Zane Brige over 10 rounds after unanimous decision in Grozny.
 It was the first women's boxing match in Chechnya.

 In May 2014, Nikki Adler defended her WIBA title in Krasnodar, Russia against Gifty Amanua Ankrah.
 In September 2014, Adler again celebrated a victory in Holzminden by K.O. against Rita Kenessey.

-In 2015 Adler focused on the defense of her WBC title in a gripping battle against Szilvia Szabados in the MHP Arena Ludwigsburg.
+In 2015 Adler focused on the defense of her WBC title in a gripping battle against Szilvia Szabados in the MHPArena Ludwigsburg.
 Adler won by a unanimous decision.
 Her next challenger was Elene Sikmashvili.
 Adler defeated the Georgian in Saarbrücken in July 2016 by knockout and remains the reigning and undefeated world champion in the super middleweight division.
 On August 4, 2017 Adler was defeated by Claressa Shields and lost her WBC title.